Rules & Regulations

 The Annual Members’ Meeting shall be held each year on Friday in the second week of April.
 If in a given year the date conflicts with Good Friday, the Meeting will be held the first Friday in April.

-Regular Members’ Meetings shall be held on the second Friday of each month at 8:00 PM, Special Members’ Meeting may be called by the President; and shall be called by the President, any Vice-President or Secretary upon written request of 10 Members or a majority of the Board, which Meeting must take place within twenty days of such request.
+Regular Members’ Meetings shall be held on the second Friday of each month at 8:00 PM.
+(Amended May 2017) Special Members’ Meeting may be called by the President; and shall be called by the President, any Vice-President or Secretary upon written request of 10 Members or a majority of the Board, which Meeting must take place within twenty days of such request.

 Notice of a Meeting shall be in writing and state the place, hour, date and purpose of the Meeting.
 The Notice shall be delivered personally or by mail upon at least 10 days’ notice.
 If mailed such a notice shall be deemed delivered when deposited in the United States Mail with the postage Theron prepaid addressed to the Member to the address he or she delivered in writing to the Newsletter Editor.
 Notices will be sent for all Members’ and Directors’ Meetings except for Regular Members’ Meetings.
 A Notice will be required for a Regular Members’ Meeting if the Board changes the time or the place of the meeting, due to unusual circumstances, in which case the Notice must be delivered at least 10 days before the usual and the new Meeting time.
 Notices may be delivered in the Monthly Newsletter.